rikerfi/robotframework-xunitmodifier/README.md

 This work is derived from Robot Framework's XUnitFileWriter: https://github.com/robotframework/robotframework/blob/master/src/robot/reporting/xunitwriter.py

+Eventually, some modification work introduced here could be promoted to Robot Framework itself.

+## Contribution
+All contributions are the most welcome.
+Feel free to file a bug report or enhancement request.
+Improve code with PRs, create tests or make the documentation more fluent.

 ## Simple Installation
 Clone this repository or just download the `xom.py` file.
 Place the `xom.py` file to your `PYTHONPATH` or use `--pythonpath` specifier for Robot Framework test run.
 See examples below.
 Examples assume `xom.py` is located to very same folder than `.robot` files.